Kirvel48/Kirvel48/README.md

 # Welcome to my GitHub page! 👋

 ## ABOUT ME
-### My name is Kirill and I'm QA-engoneer since 2021
+### My name is Kirill and I'm QA-engineer since 2021
 ---
 ## STACK
 <p align="center">